-The Company has a mortgage note payable to the Bank for the construction of it's North Carolina facility.
+The Company has a mortgage note payable to Summit Community Bank (the "Bank") for the construction of its North Carolina facility.
 The note carries a ten year term at a fixed interest rate of 3.64% annually per the Promissory Note Rate Conversion Agreement, with monthly payments of \$22, and is secured by all of the assets of Smith-Carolina and a guarantee by the Company.
-The balance of the note payable at December 31, 2020 was \$2,008.
+The balance of the note payable at December 31, 2021 was \$1,812.

 On March 27, 2020, the Company completed the refinancing of existing loans with a note payable to the Bank in the amount of \$2,701.
 A portion of the funds in the amount of \$678 were secured for improvements to an existing five acre parcel for additional storage at the Midland, Virginia plant.
 The loan is collateralized by a first lien position on the Virginia property, building, and assets.
 The refinance also released the lien on the Smith-Columbia plant in Hopkins, South Carolina (Columbia).
 The interest rate per the Promissory Note is fixed at 3.99% per annum, with principal and interest payments payable monthly over 120 months in the amount of \$27.
 The loan matures on March 27, 2030.
-The balance of the note payable at December 31, 2020 was \$2,535.
+The balance of the note payable at December 31, 2021 was \$2,304.

-The Company additionally has 5 smaller installment loans with annual interest rates between 3.99% and 5.29%, maturing between 2020 and 2025, with varying balances totaling \$166.
+Additionally, the Company has 3 smaller installment loans with annual interest rates between 2.9% and 4.5%, maturing between 2022 and 2025, with varying balances totaling \$76.